JoshuaR-Young/Personal-Finance-Spreadsheet/README.md

 # Personal-Finance-Spreadsheet
-this spreadsheet is personal project that was created by Joahua Young and Jon Foresi to track personal finances on an in-depth level.
+This spreadsheet is personal project that was created by Joahua Young and Jon Foresi to track personal finances on an in-depth level.
 You can find tools to calculate things like:
   Monthly Expenses,
   Finance Planner,